chrishobcroft/ethprague/AV_production.md

 2 handsfree mic(s) for speakers, stage manager to manage mic swapping with volunteer.

+2 handheld mic(s) held by volunteers in audience to a) read questions from AMA from remote participants (see below), b) connect IRL audience to the AV (e.g. questions).
+Objective: to have at least 1 question from remote audience.

+Main stage MC should have earpiece and handsfree mic.

+### Other

 1 clicker for slides.

-Main stage MC should have earpiece and handsfree mic.

 # Side Stage(s)

+## Video

-For smaller stage(s) with talks, should have 1 staticam capturing full stage, speaker, and projector.
-Try to get the lighting balance right, to get slides very visible (as this is the priority), while also showing the human, and then it really can be this simple.
+1 staticam capturing full stage, speaker, and projector.

+Set the lighting so that slides are very visible (as this is the visual priority), while also showing the human, and then it really can be this simple.

-2 mics each stage: 1 for speaker, 1 with a volunteer to give voice to IRL audience.
+### Alternative

-Alternative video setup would be to livestream audio from mics and *only* slides from screencap, which removes the need for a camera and optimises for the content: slides and audio.
+Livestream *only* the slides from screencap.
+This removes the need for a camera and optimises for the valuable content: slides and audio.
+Maybe can put a well-placed staticam as a picture-in-picture but this might not be mecessary.

+## Audio

+2 handheld mics for each stage: 1 for speaker, 1 with a volunteer to give voice to IRL audience and to relay questions from AMA tool (see below).

 # Workshops

+## Video

+HDMI cable for workshop facilitator to plug into (requires coordination via Camilla for comm's for speakers), and monitor showing that the connection has worked.
+Livestream what gets published to this HDMI cable.
+No need for camera.

+## Audio

+2 handsfree mic(s) for workshop facilitators, volunteers to manage mic swapping between workshops.

+1 room mic for capturing general ambience and any questions.

 # Venue